 Publications to date:

-Harris, Anna and Jan-Joost Rethans (Online First) Expressive instructions: ethnographic insights into the creativity and improvisation entailed in teaching physical skills to medical students.
+Harris, Anna and Jan-Joost Rethans (2018) Expressive instructions: ethnographic insights into the creativity and improvisation entailed in teaching physical skills to medical students.
 Perspectives on Medical Education, 7 (4), pp 226–227.

 - With commentary: “Teaching clinical skills in the theatre of medicine” by Gerard Gormley and Paul Murphy, Perspectives on Medical Education (Online First).